tulip-control/gr1c/doc/installation.md

 and the result will be under `doc/build`.
 You can clean the sourcetree of all executables and other temporary files by running `make clean`.

+<h3 id="altlib">Alternatives for linking with CUDD</h3>

+If you have CUDD available as a shared library (it is not officially distributed this way, but some people have patched it thus), then you can pass alternative flags to the gr1c makefile, e.g.,

+    $ make all CUDD_INC='-I/opt/local/include/cudd' CUDD_LIB='-L/opt/local/lib/cudd -lcudd'

+To make this behavior permanent, change the variables CUDD_INC and CUDD_LIB in the ``Makefile`` of gr1c.
+To run tests against gr1c in this setting, replace "all" with "tests" in the previous command, or change ``tests/Makefile`` similarly.